mvrkvincent/RecApp2.0/frontend-react/README.md

     ~~~

+8. At this stage, let's run our start script and navigate to the open port on your browser of choice (Chrome, it's Chrome).
+(NB: Check Webpacks terminal output for your port number, mine is `8080`). `Hello World` should appear.

-8. Now, let's utilize the `React` library to generate HTML for us.
+9. Now, let's utilize the `React` library to generate HTML for us.
 Let's create a new directory `components` and add a new file `App.js` as our primary component.

     ~~~js
     // /src/components/App.js